DericoC/magento-fixes/README.md

 #### Install necessary dependencies

-To ensure proper functionality, the docker-magento setup requires a few system dependencies to be installed on Linux.
+To ensure proper functionality, the magento-fixes setup requires a few system dependencies to be installed on Linux.
 To install these dependencies, please execute the following command from the terminal:

 ```
 sudo apt install curl libnss3-tools unzip rsync